top of page

 Areas of Focus:

-• Stress, Anxiety and Depression
+• Stress, Anxiety, Grief and Depression

 • Assertiveness and Communication

-• Changing Careers/Relationships
+• Changing Careers/Retirement

 • Cultural Identity Formation